coneda/kor_cluster/README.md

 That will bootstrap a cluster and it will also symlink the cluster.sh script to the cluster root at /var/my_kor_cluster/cluster.sh

+There is some basic configuration that has to be changed according to your
+setup:

+* make sure to change ssmtp.conf to a working email configuration
+* change nginx.conf according to your needs

 The CLUSTER_PORT is the port on which nginx is going to listen and where all instances are going to be reachable.
 Also, a cluster can be up and down.
 If it is up, mysql and elasticsearch are started.
 In down state, fire the following